-In most instances a simple planning application never goes to a planning committee and instead is decided at officer level.
+In most instances, a simple planning application never goes to a planning committee and instead is decided at officer level.
 This is followed by a period of public consultation about the application.
 The extent of this will depend on the impact of the development and the type of area but it will always include local neighbours.
-This process normally last 3 weeks.
+This process normally lasts 3 weeks.

 Once the LA has received all the necessary responses, the Planning Officer will assess the proposal against the LA planning policies.
 The Planning Officer will then make a decision regarding the application or a recommendation for the planning committee.

 If there is a problem with your application, the Planning Officer may contact you to try and resolve it.
 If it is refused, you will need to re-submit an amended proposal or appeal against the decision.

 - This is permission for the principle of development on a site.
 This means the details of the sizes, materials and access can be defined later.
 You’ll still have to make a supplementary application for full planning permission.
 No building can be done on OPP alone.
 OPP is usually valid for three years – after which point you will need to reapply.

 - Also known as detailed planning permission.
 Outlines exactly what is going to be built.
 This includes dimensions, room layouts and building materials.
 You can start building as soon as FPP is granted.
 You may get conditions of approval to comply during the project.
 This is also usually valid for three years.

 - Don’t forget you need to pay for your project somehow!
 Have your mortgage arranged with agreed terms for staggered payments for each stage.
 You’ll need to fund materials and services between the stages, so plan carefully.

 - You’ll have to work with an architect to turn your plans into proper working drawings.
 Keep them in the loop about your budgets so they can work within your guidelines.